 If you are a current CU student

-If you are a current CU graduate or undergraduate student, please send me an email with the subject: [RESEARCH OPPORTUNITY].
-Please explain in your email why you want to work with me, and attach a transcript of your classes and a CV.
-If you have an online portfolio or code repository, provide a link to them as well in your email.
+If you are a current CU student [graduate or undergraduate], please send me an email with the subject: [RESEARCH OPPORTUNITY].
+Before reaching out to us, it is highly recommended that you look at Section 1 of our new member to-do list.
+Hitting the ground running in terms of understanding our research and proposing new ideas is particularly appreciated!
+Furthermore, please explain in your email why you want to work with us, and attach a transcript of your classes and a CV.
+If you have an on-line portfolio or code repository, provide a link to them as well in your email.
+Also, a shorter email is recommended–please be concise and to the point.

 If you are a prospective graduate student

 If you are a prospective graduate student (PhD or MS), please apply to the graduate program!
-Feel free to send me an email if you have any questions.
+If you have any further questions, feel free to send me an email with the subject: [PROSPECTIVE PHD STUDENT].
 If you want to know more about the graduate program, please go here.
 Here is an overview of the research performed in the Computer Science Department at CU Boulder:

 If you are looking for postdoctoral positions